Starburst Warp Speed#

 Starburst Warp Speed is not supported on a cluster running in Fault-tolerant execution mode.

-Deployment and management is performed with the SEP Helm charts detailed in Deploying with Kubernetes and Configuring Starburst Enterprise in Kubernetes.
+Deployment and management is performed with the SEP Helm charts detailed in Deploy with Kubernetes and Configuring Starburst Enterprise in Kubernetes.

 Add the following section in your values file for the specific cluster to enable Starburst Warp Speed: